scrawlon/CSS-Animation-Blocks/README.md

 </html>
 ```

 There are also _"style.css"_ and _"index.js"_ files.
-That's where we'll place our code for to animate the _"box"_ element.
+That's where we'll place code to animate the _"box"_ element.

 ### CSS
 In the _"style.css"_ file, add styles to set the _"box"_ element's initial state, and create animation keyframes that can be applied with Animation Blocks.